deedeecx330/skyhook/README.md

 -   Create a GUI version of Skyhook

 # Final Note
-Skyhook is also hosted on IPFS itself.
+Current iteration of Skyhook is also hosted on IPFS itself.
 It is available here: https://ipfs.io/ipfs/QmPumiCCYXPCJVuaQBgTknv8znhxzMcetL6WcTSBYKVMgg